newcubator/micro-bots/docs/completionNotice.md

 # About the Project Completion Notice Bot

-A Slack Slash Command that maks it easy to generate project completion notices that are then send to the client.
-After calling command all ather the needed information for the PDF can be entered interactivly.
-The final pdf is then posted in the slack thread of the command.
+A Slack Slash Command that makes it easy to generate project completion notices.
+You can send these to the client.
+After calling the command `/completion-notice`, you can interactively enter the remaining needed information.
+You will receive the final PDF in the slack thread of the command.

 ## Prerequisites